1Password/scim-examples/docker/README.md

 * `OP_PORT` - when `OP_LETSENCRYPT_DOMAIN` is set to blank, you can use `OP_PORT` to change the default port from 3002 to one of your choosing.
 * `OP_REDIS_URL` - you can specify `redis://` or `rediss://` (for TLS) URL here to point towards an alternative Redis host.
 You can then strip out the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
 Note that Redis is still required for the SCIM bridge to function.
+* `OP_PRETTY_LOGS` - can be set to `1` if you would like the SCIM bridge to output logs in a human-readable format.
+This can be helpful if you aren’t planning on doing custom log ingestion in your environment.
+* `OP_DEBUG` - can be set to `1` to enable debug output in the logs.
+Useful for troubleshooting or when contacting 1Password Support.

 #### Generating `scim.env` file on Windows